NyxHexen/CI_MS1_THH/readme.md

 The website has been designed as mobile-first, and has 3 general layout shifts for mobile, tablet, and desktop screens.

-I wanted to keep the design minimalistic, and content to the point, but add extra functionality where possible to enhance the overal experience.
+I wanted to keep the design minimal and content to the point, but add extra functionality where possible to enhance the overall experience.

 ### Target Audience